labgem/microscope-user-doc/docs/content/metabolism/domainviewer.rst

 This page enumerates all secondary metabolite clusters detected for the selected organism and its replicons.

-What informations are in this window?
+What information are in this window?
 --------------------------------------------------------
 This window allows you to visualize the antiSMASH cluster predictions and its genomic context.

 The boxes in the middle of the viewer (on the blue line) represent the predicted domains of the predicted secondary metabolite genes.
 The other boxes in the viewer represent the genomic object existing in the region.
 Only some type of genomic object are represented ('CDS','fCDS','tRNA','rRNA','misc_RNA','ncRNA','tmRNA','misc_feature','mobile_element'). 'misc_feature' object will appear at the bottom of the viewer.

 All the boxes in the **viewer** can be mouse over to obtain summarized informations about them.
 The genomic object data are also described in the **Genomic Objects** table below.

 In case of NRPS/PKS cluster type, the predicted peptide monomer composition may be indicated as well, if this composition is specific enough, the smile prediction and its visualization are displayed.

-Cluster Prediction: classical antiSMASH prediction, it corresponds to the Cluster core coordinates with an extention.
+Cluster Prediction: classical antiSMASH prediction, it corresponds to the Cluster core coordinates with an extension.

 Cluster Border: Improved prediction of gene cluster boundaries using `ClusterFinder algorithm <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4123684/>`_ These estimations are based on frequencies of locally encoded protein domains detected by Pfam (based on these being either more or less BGC-like).

 Cluster Core: cluster coordinates correspond to the "main" genes used for characterization of secondary metabolite.